-- 2.1 Children in possession of drugs, alcohol or weapons should be considered vulnerable and at risk of exploitation.
-Keeping Children Safe in Education 2023, highlights the need to be alert to potential risks of children who are: - Showing signs of being drawn into antisocial or criminal behaviour; - In challenging family circumstances, such as drug and alcohol misuse, and - Misusing drugs or alcohol themselves. - 2.2 A search can play a vital role in identifying students who would benefit from early help or a referral to the local authority children social care services. - 2.3 The DSL will make an immediate referral if they find evidence that the child is at risk of harm.
+2.1 Children in possession of drugs, alcohol or weapons should be considered vulnerable and at risk of exploitation.
+Keeping Children Safe in Education 2024 highlights the need to be alert to potential risks of children who are:

+- Showing signs of being drawn into antisocial or criminal behaviour; - In challenging family circumstances, such as drug and alcohol misuse, and - Misusing drugs or alcohol themselves.

+2.2 A search can play a vital role in identifying students who would benefit from early help or a referral to the local authority children's social care services.

+2.3 The Designated Safeguarding Lead (DSL) will make an immediate referral if they find evidence that the child is at risk of harm.